 If you’re in the market for a high-end double convertible stroller, check out the newly released Bugaboo Donkey3 (you can still purchase the older model, Bugaboo Donkey2, here).
 It’s versatile, uber-lux, rugged and, like the animal it’s named after, can haul A LOT.
-Though the price did NOT increase from the “2” to the “3” model, you still may be in sticker shock!
+Oh… and just prepare yourself for sticker shock!

 New on the 2020 Bugaboo Donkey3